edraj/svelte_dmart/src/routes/Widgets.md

     scope={"public"}
 />

-and you can also add a search bar for the list view:
+And you can also add a search bar for the list view:

 <ListView
     type={QueryType.search}